In my experience you either love it or you hate it.

 “Twitter was really helpful at providing direct personalised responses to disappointed customers, as well as broadcasting updates.”

-The difference between success and failure in the competitive ecommerce industry is often dictated by your business’ ability to deal with change and contingency.
+The difference between success and failure in the competitive eCommerce industry is often dictated by your business’ ability to deal with change and contingency.

-But enough crisis management bring down.
+But enough crisis management brings down.

 Let’s talk about this.

 Adapting your Twitter strategy in desperate times is impressive.